tmiw/MFJLoopController/README.md

 ## Usage

 By default, the software uses DHCP to get an IP address.
-Simply to its assigned IP address in a Web browser and click on the desired tuning direction buttons; releasing the associated button results in tuning stop.
+Simply go to its assigned IP address on port 80 in a Web browser and click on the desired tuning direction buttons; releasing the associated button results in tuning stop.
 Note that you're looking for maximum signal/noise for the initial pass at tuning; the eventual auto-tune feature will perform fine tuning for minimal SWR.

 ## To Do

 * Auto-tuning
+* SSL support?
 * PCB combining all hardware and eliminating loose wires

 ## License